tw: unreality, monsters, mental illness, referenced child abuse

 “Yes.”
 She’s cautious now, backing up.
 “Why?”

-“I can break her, if you need me to,” he says dispassionately.
+“I can break her, if you need me to,” he says dispassionately, the white streaks on his face almost-but-not-quite a skull shape against dark skin.

-Jaylie shakes her head, but then she makes a dismisssive gesture with her hand.
-As she does, I see something shift in the background – something large, towering over all of them.
-The other three figures almost glow against it, and they’re all – not quite human.
-One of them looks like it might have the head of a jackal or a fox, and another doesn’t seem to have a face at all.
+Jaylie shakes her head, but then she makes a dismissive gesture with her hand.
+As she does, I see something shift in the background—something large, towering over all of them.
+The other three figures almost glow against it, and they’re all—not quite human.
+One of them looks like it might have the head of a jackal or a fox, and another doesn’t seem to have a face at all, just a mist filled with the glinting of knives.

 The long-limbed man drops me, and the darkness leans forward, something coming out towards me.
 Then its eyes open.
 All of them.
-There’s got to be hundreds of them, embedded onto its misshapen torso.
-It doesn’t have a head, or a mouth, but I can hear it breathing anyway.
+There

 Its hand comes toward me, and I’m frozen stiff.
 I can’t even think about running.